younnggsuk/younnggsuk.github.io/_pages/about.md

 # 👋🏻 About Me

-I’m Youngsuk Lee, an Applied AI Researcher.
+I’m Youngsuk Lee, an AI Researcher.
 Currently, I’m focusing on enabling vision models to adapt to or generalize unseen data more quickly.
 Some topics I'm interested in are Domain Adaptation/Generalization, Meta Learning, Self-supervised Learning, and Active Learning.